 ONLINE ZOOM MEETINGS We are going to explore the historical and social background of some of the intriguing, interesting and important legal cases which have had lasting impact on our society and affect our lives today.
-We also consider and discuss the legal implications of new developments in the world around us.
-Each month we will have a presentation about some of these famous and fascinating cases, plus the opportunity to discuss legal current issues.
-Legal issues and law cases will be based on current events and participants’ interests.
-Some of our future topics are: • Planes Trains and Automobiles - Law of Transportation • Sentencing in Criminal Law: How Judges decide what is a “fit and proper sentence” for criminal acts. • Land Law - “What you don’t know about being a tenant or being a landlord”. |
+Each month we will have a presentation about some of these famous and fascinating cases, plus the opportunity to discuss legal current affairs.
+Legal issues and law cases will be based on current events and participants' interests. |

 This program is facilitated and presented by Jim Conway, CALL member & retired lawyer.
 To join the group, or to attend a session you are interested in, please register with the facilitator.
 Drop–ins are also welcome. |